home-assistant/home-assistant.io/source/_docs/tools/quick-bar.md

 ## Entity Filter Mode
 *Hotkey: Ctrl+P (Windows) or ⌘+P (macOS)*

-Similar to Developer Tools -> States view, but more lightweight, and accessible from anywhere in the application.
+Similar to Developer Tools -> States view, but more lightweight, and accessible from anywhere in the frontend.

 <p class='img'>
   <img src='/images/docs/quick-bar/quick-bar-entity-filter.gif' alt='Quick Bar'>